hdfsyu/SRCHack/README.md

-# SRCHack - The first hacked client for Minecraft c0.0.11 (aka c0.0.12a-dev in Betacraft launcher)
+# SRCHack - (probably) The first hacked client for Minecraft c0.0.11 (aka c0.0.12a-dev in Betacraft launcher)

 Hello there, I was bored and decided to make this.
 It's interesting, trust me.